 Training adaptations of catecholamines:

-Increased secretory capacity: Repeated exposure to high-intensity training improves the adrenal gland’s ability to produce catecholamines.
+Increased secretory capacity: Repeated high-intensity training improves the adrenal gland’s ability to produce catecholamines.

 Faster recovery: Well-conditioned athletes clear catecholamines more efficiently, reducing stress and improving readiness for the next session.

-Reduced stress response: Chronic training leads to more efficient responses to physical stressors, reducing excessive hormonal spikes.
+Reduced stress response: Chronic training can produce more efficient responses to physical stressors, limiting excessive hormonal spikes.

 Optimal training strategies for catecholamine release: